CPerretti/READ-PDB-SurveyExploration_ALT_CP/README.md

 In this table, With Fills means using the DoorFill and GlobalFill values, while Without Fills means using only the tows where wing area swept was Measured.
 Similarly, With Zeros means using all data collected during the survey including the zero catch tows, while Without Zeros means using only tows that caught fish in the particular stock being analyzed.
 It wasn't clear to me which case would be the preferred one to use, so I ran all four.
 You can pick the one you like the most and focus on the results from it.

-For each case and stock, two linear regressions were conducted, the first using CStandard and the second using Cwingarea.
+For each case and stock, two linear regressions were conducted, both of which use CStandard, the first uses wing_swept_area, the other does not.
 The catch per area was a function of year, season, strata, and depth as follows

 ```
 lm(Cstandard ~ as.factor(Year) * as.factor(Season) * as.factor(Strata) + wing_area_swept, data=mycase)
 ```

 Stocks that used only one season dropped this term from the equation.
-Since year, season, and strata were multiplicative, this means that each combination of year, season, strata had its own intercept and only wing_area_swept determined the slope of the line for the two regressions.
-The test conducted was simply which regression had a slope associated with wing_area_swept that was closer to zero.
-A slope closer to zero would be expected for Cstandard if the variability in the system was too large to detect the expected linear increase with wing_swept_area.
-Using all the data for a stock at once to estimate the slope relative to wing_swept_area gave the highest precision estimate.
-If the two slopes, for Cstandard and Cwingarea, were equidistant from zero, a tie was declared.
-No ties were observed across the 140 results (35 stocks by 4 cases).
-See below for an example plot to see what a winner looks like.
+Since year, season, and strata were multiplicative, this means that each combination of year, season, strata had its own intercept.
+The test conducted was simply whether AIC supported the inclusion of the wing_area_swept term.

 ### 5-make_tables_plots.r